codurance/site/_posts/2015-06-21-shape-your-infrastructure-with-terraform.md

 {% endhighlight %}

 Obviously we don't want to keep our secrets in a file which will potentially be stored in version control.
 We also want to have flexibility when we define a region in which we want to provision our environment.
 Terraform gives us the possibility to introduce variables.

-First we have to declare the variables we want to use (see ***variables-provider.tf***).
+First we have to declare the variables we want to use (see ***provider-variables.tf***).
 The variables declaration introduces names, structure and default values for all variables used in the configuration file.
 We will override these default values later.

-***variables-provider.tf***
+***provider-variables.tf***
 {% highlight javascript %}
 variable "provider" {
     default = {